Tyrone Woods: Chunichi Dragons

 After the 2004 season, he signed with the defending CL champion Chunichi Dragons and hit .306 with 38 homers.
 He was third in OPS and homers, 5th in slugging, 4th in OBP, tied for 4th with 103 RBIs and ground into the most double plays (24) as the Dragons' 1B and cleanup hitter.
 Woods missed 10 games due to a suspension he served after charging the mound when Shugo Fujii threw high and inside during an at bat.
 Woods was also fined 500,000 yen.
-It was the harshest penalty given to any player in Japan in five years.

 After the 2005 season was completed, Woods had hit 421 homers in his pro career.

 In 2006, Woods put together an MVP caliber season by batting .310 with a league-leading 47 homers and 144 RBIs.
 However, the MVP award that season went to his teammate, Kosuke Fukudome.
 To clinch the title for Chunichi, he hit grand slams in back-to-back games, the first Central Leaguer to do so since Fumio Fujimura 53 years earlier.
 He also set a new team record for home runs.
 He played for the Dragons until 2008.